-Senator Williams, Well, I was going to say I thought that the panel would be available to us for discussion after the Secretary finished.
-Was I right on that, Mr. Mitchell!
+Senator WILLIAMS.
+Well, I was going to say I thought that the panel would be available to us for discussion after the Secretary finished.
+Was I right on that, Mr. Mitchell?

-Mr. Mirchiella, Yes, Lunderstood that,
+Mr. MITCHELL.
+Yes, I understood that.

-Senator Williams.
+Senator WILLIAMS.
 I thought you were going to be with us, anyway, through the afternoon, and it wouldn't be this much of an incident.
 Secretary Shultz is on his feet.

-Secretary Situates.
-Mr. Chairman, I am prepared to spend the afternoon here if that is agreeable with you, and I would be glad to wait until Mr. Mitchell is through, I wouldn't be here tomorrow, I will be out in California.
+Secretary Shuliz.
+Mr. Chairman, I am prepared to spend the afternoon here if that is agreeable with you, and I would be glad to wait until Mr. Mitchell is through.
+I wouldn't be here tomorrow.
+I will be out in California.

-Senator Williams, I would appreciate that, I am sure the witnesses do, We do,
+Senator Williams, I would appreciate that.
+I am sure the witnesses do.
+We do.

-Mr. Mrremella Thank you, Mr. Chairman,
+Mr. MITCHELL.
+Thank you, Mr. Chairman.

-Senator Williams, Mr. Mitchell?
+Sonator Williams, Mr. Mitchell?

-Mr. Mirchell.
+Mr. MITOHELL.
 I would just like to say that one of the things that I have included in my statement at the end is a reference to the administration bill.
 I have done a great deal of personal soul searching in trying to devise a comment on that bill.
 The reason I have done that is I respect the sponsors of that legislation.
 I know they are men of tremendous good will.
-I know they have always been with us in this light for human dignity.
+I know they have always been with us in this fight for human dignity.

-I have great respect for Chairman Brown as an individual, I am happy to say that I came over to testify in his behalf when he was under consideration as the appointed Chairman, Only last week I was before the Senate Appropriations Committee arging that the approprintions for his agency be increased.
+I have great respect for Chairman Brown as an individual.
+I am happy to say that I came over to testify in his behalf when he was under consideration as the appointed Chairman.
+Only last week I was before the Senate Appropriations Committee urging that the appropriations for his agency be increased.

 But I must say with regret, that I think Mr. Brown is on an improper course.
 I agree with Senator Javits that he has taken on an incredible burden in trying to be the chief defender of the administration's proposal.
-I think what is going to happen all around this country when Mr. Brown's testimony is widely circulated is that people will put it in the context that Senator Eaglet m put it this morning and that is that here we have seen a retreat on the Voting Rights Act, we have seen a retreat on the guidelines, we have seen the administration unwilling to come in and oppose the Whitten amendment, and now they have done two very interesting things.
+I think what is going to happen all around this country when Mr. Brown's testimony is widely circulated is that people will put it in the context that Senator Eagleton put it this morning and that is that here we have seen a retreat on the Voting Rights Act, we have seen a retreat on the guidelines, we have seen the administration unwilling to come in and oppose the Whitten amendment, and now they have done two very interesting things.

-First, in the hearing before one of your subcommittees I was surprised to see on television an exchange between Senator Mondale and Mr. James Farmer, Mr. Farmer being a Negro, in which Mr. Farmer was saying HEW didn't need the money for the Headstart program that Senator Mondale was saying that we do need and that all of us know that we need, have or what we hope to get,
+First, in the hearing before one of your subcommittees I was surprised to see on television an exchange between Senator Mondale and Mr. James Farmer, Mr. Farmer being a Negro, in which Mr. Farmer was saying HEW didn't need the money for the Headstart program that Senator Mondale was saying that we do need and that all of us know that we need.

-Then, of course, a distinguished lawyer, Mr. Brown, who is a dedicated civil rights person, comes and does not just present this proposition, but undertakes to defend it with all I is considerable legal skill and to say that this is something which is better than what we now
+Then, of course, a distinguished lawyer.
+Mr. Brown, who is a dedicated civil rights person, comes and does not just present this proposition, but undertakes to defend it with all his considerable legal skill and to say that this is something which is better than what we now have or what we hope to get.